Guidelines for Electronic Theses:

 Request for Restricted Access

-Students may request, by formal written applications to the School of Graduate Studies, that access to the full text of their electronic theses be disallowed for up to 3 years after submission.
+Students may request, by formal written applications to the Chow Yei Ching School of Graduate Studies, that access to the full text of their electronic theses be disallowed for up to 3 years after submission.
 The School will then consider each such application on its own merits and decide accordingly.
-However, students that are granted such a restriction are still required to submit a soft copy concurrently with the printed copies to the School of Graduate Studies, which will in turn pass it to the Library.
-This thesis will immediately be processed and stored online, but online access to the full text of that particular thesis will be blocked for the requisite period.
-However, the abstracts of all theses will be made available for online access in CityUTO, immediately upon receipt.
+However, students that are granted such a restriction are still required to submit a soft copy concurrently with the printed copies to the Chow Yei Ching School of Graduate Studies.
+This full text of the thesis will be available online after the restricted period.

 CityU Theses Online